Hip arthroscopy has become an increasingly popular surgical option for younger, active patients experiencing non-arthritic hip pain.

 According to Keelan Enseki, PT, MS, ATC, orthopaedic physical therapy residency director at UPMC Rehabilitation Institute, rehab will advance in phases.
 Many patients are able to return to full activity and their sport in three to four months.

 Here is what you can expect during rehab:

-Before you leave the hospital, your physical therapist will demonstrate exercises for you to start as soon as you get home; however, your physical therapy visits will begin two to three days after surgery.
+Before you leave the hospital, your physical therapist will demonstrate exercises for you to start as soon as you get home.
+However, your physical therapy visits will begin two to three days after surgery.
 It is important to stay committed to therapy.

-Phase One and Early Range-of-Motion (ROM)
+Phase one and early range-of-motion (ROM)